-The issue before us is whether all claims asserted by Mr. Hassett and the other plaintiffs against generic drug manufacturers are failure to warn claims pre-empted by Mensing.
+The issue before us is whether all claims asserted by Plaintiffs against generic drug manufacturers are failure-to-warn claims pre-empted by Mensing.
 Thus, our analysis focuses largely on the scope of Mensing and the nature of the allegations contained in the Third Amended Long Form Master Complaint.
 We need not examine the merits of the underlying claims or resolve factual disputes.
 Hence, we find the pre-emption issue as phrased sufficiently separable from the merits of the underlying claims to satisfy the first prong of the collateral order doctrine.